-The external auditors Ernst & Young, and the lead audit partner, were appointed on 13 April 2021 and did provide additional non-audit work to the Group in the year ended 30 June 2023.
-The remuneration paid by the Group for audit work is disclosed on page 72 of the 2023 Annual Report.
-The remuneration paid by the Group for non-audit work was \$43,000.
+The external auditors Ernst & Young, and the lead audit partner, were appointed on 13 April 2021 and did provide additional non-audit work to the Group in the year ended 30 June 2024.
+The remuneration paid by the Group for audit work is disclosed on page 55 of the 2024 Annual Report.
+The remuneration paid by the Group for non-audit work was \$104,000.
 The nature of the type of non-audit work is disclosed in the audit report.
-The external auditors confirmed in their audit report on pages 103 to 106 of the 2023 Annual Report that those matters did not impair their independence as auditor of the Group.
+The external auditors confirmed in their audit report on pages 86 to 89 of the 2024 Annual Report that those matters did not impair their independence as auditor of the Group.

 - 7.2 In compliance with NZX Code Recommendation 7.2, the external auditor attends the Annual Meeting to answer questions from shareholders in relation to the audit. - 7.3 In compliance with NZX Code Recommendation 7.3, PGG Wrightson's internal audit functions are disclosed here.
 The internal audit function sits within the Risk and Assurance team, which is comprised of a functional leader and supported by a panel of co-source partners.
 The internal audit function is responsible for carrying out internal audits in accordance with the internal audit plan approved annually by the Audit Committee.
 The function reviews and reports on the effectiveness of internal control systems and processes for the Company.
-Internal audit staff have unfettered access to the Board.
+Internal audit function have unfettered access to the Board.